cfpb/design-system/docs/components/heroes.md

           </style>
       </section>
     variation_description: >-
-      * A hero consists of a headline, a small amount of additional sub-heading text and an image.
+      A hero consists of a headline, a small amount of additional sub-heading text and an image.
 Its background color or image is flush with the sides of the screen, and the content is vertically centered.
+    variation_name: Standard hero with illustration
+    variation_specs: >-
       * All illustrations should be saved at 200% to accommodate retina displays.
 Illustration dimensions: 470px (exact) x 195px (maximum) (2x:
       940px x 390px)